OpenMDAO/OpenMDAO/README.md

     pip install --upgrade openmdao

-**OpenMDAO 2.10.x** was the last version to support Python2.x and is no longer supported.
+**OpenMDAO 2.10.x** was the last version to support Python 2.x and is no longer supported.
 To install this older release, run:

     pip install "openmdao<3"